Launceston

 ArtsNational Launceston welcomes you.

 Our lecturers are chosen for their communication skills and expert knowledge in their fields.
-All lectures are beautifully illustrated and our speakers’ enthusiasm for their topics is infectious.
+They are approachable, well prepared and their enthusiasm and willingness to share their knowledge is infectious.

 Image: Nothofagus Gunii Gold, Rosanne Bender